-Tamara Lazaroff is a Brisbane/Bennung-urrung-based writer of fiction and narrative nonfiction, and an occasional producer of zines.
-She has a particular interest in hidden histories, the migrant experience, queer themes, feminism and the female gaze, intentional solitude, social connection, and the blurry line between memory and imagination.
+I'm a Macedonian-Australian writer of fiction and narrative nonfiction, and an occasional producer of zines.
+My particular interests include hidden histories, the migrant experience, queer and feminist themes, intentional solitude, social connection, and the blurry line between memory and imagination.
 I live in Brisbane/Meanjin on Yuggera and Turrbal country.

-This year her autobiographical micro-collection, In My Father’s Village & Other Freedom Stories, was shortlisted for the Woollahra Digital Literary Award and is available as a free-access e-book through Pollitecon Publications (Australia).
-It's both a love letter and grief letter to the Republic of North Macedonia.
-The collection was supported by the 2018 HARDCOPY Manuscript Development Program, and made possible by a Skopje University/Macquarie University scholarship to study in Macedonia; a Copyright Agency IGNITE grant; and residencies at the Can Serrat International Arts Centre (Spain) and House Conspiracy (Brisbane).
+Earlier this year, my collection, In My Father’s Village & Other Freedom Stories, was shortlisted for the Woollahra Digital Literary Award and is available as a free-access e-book through Pollitecon Publications (Australia).
+The project was supported by the 2018 HARDCOPY Manuscript Development Program, and made possible by a Skopje University/Macquarie University scholarship to study in Macedonia; a Copyright Agency IGNITE grant; and residencies at the Can Serrat International Arts Centre (Spain) and House Conspiracy (Brisbane).

-She is also a graduate of the 2019 Summer Literary Seminar (Georgia), Naropa's University Summer Writing Program (USA) and has also undertaken a residency at Arteles Arts Centre (Finland).
-She has been awarded career development funding I have received includes an Arts Queensland Individuals grant, a Queensland Writers' Centre, and most recently a Neilma Sidney Literary Travel Fund grant to develop new work.
+I am also a graduate of the 2019 Summer Literary Seminar (Georgia), Naropa's University Summer Writing Program (USA) and have undertaken a residency at Arteles Arts Centre (Finland).
+The career development funding I have received includes an Arts Queensland Individuals grant, a Queensland Writers' Centre scholarship, and most recently a Neilma Sidney Literary Travel Fund grant to research and develop new work.

 Alongside my writing practice, I work in Community Services and volunteer with various projects such as Food Not Bombs and Growing Forward Kurilpa.
 I'm also a yoga enthusiast and teacher, cat lover and am currently completing a Masters in comparative religion, with a particular focus on alternative spiritualities and practices of embodiment.